Policy: Emeritus Policy for University Staff

 Emeritus Recommendation Process:

 - The supervisor/department chair recommendation, in the form of a letter, will be forwarded to the UW-Platteville University Staff Senate for its action.
+University Staff interested in Emeritus status should discuss with their supervisor prior to retirement.

 - The UW-Platteville University Staff Senate will forward its recommendations to the Vice Chancellor of Administrative Services for her/his decision.